PhilippeMarcMeyer/bootstrapSelect/README.md

 the select is hidden and the value is still available in it In this demo i use a select with values + an attribute data-color to put color in the bootstrap dropdown

+v0.7 : 2018-09-14 => Colors thru classes put in the options (much simpler)
 v0.6 : 2018-09-06 => added a setValue action

 Actions available :